 - But at this moment, God placed the parts in the body – each one of them – just as He willed.

 - But if all were one part, where would the body be?

 - But now, there are indeed many parts, but only one body.

 - And the eye can’t say to the hand, “I don’t need you”.
 Or again, the head can’t say to the feet, “I don’t need you”.

 - But rather, the parts of the body which seem to be weaker are essential.

 - And parts of the body which we presume to be less honorable, these we clothe with far greater honor; and our indecent parts have far greater modesty.

 - But our presentable parts have no need of that.
-But God orchestrated(6)“orchestrated” The Greek word used here means to mix disparate elements together to produce a unified and harmonious whole. the body, giving far greater honor to the parts which fall short,
+But God orchestrated(3)“orchestrated” The Greek word used here means to mix disparate elements together to produce a unified and harmonious whole. the body, having given far greater honor to the parts which fall short,

 - so there might not be division in the body, but the parts might have the same concern for one another.